Monkiii89/ltlgen-transformer/README.md

 This project generates LTL formulas with specific distributions using a Transformer-based two-stage generation method.

 # Installation
-nuXmv: Download and install the nuXmv in the folder(./IJCAI24) from https://nuxmv.fbk.eu/theme/download.php?file=nuXmv-2.0.0-linux64.tar.gz
+nuXmv: Download and install the nuXmv from https://nuxmv.fbk.eu/theme/download.php?file=nuXmv-2.0.0-linux64.tar.gz

 # Environment
 Please use the command to get an experimental environment as follows: